-Matt is a Senior Core Facility Technician in the Microarray and Next Generation Sequencing Facility in the Department of Neuroscience.
+Matt is a Senior Core Facility Technician in the Microarray and Next Generation Sequencing Facility in the Division of Neuroscience.

 Matt is responsible for delivering Oxford Nanopore Technologies (ONT) long read sequencing services, among other duties, in the Microarray and Next Generation Sequencing Facility.

 Matt was nominated for the Times Higher Education (THE) Outstanding Technician of the Year Award 2020, for his pivotal role in developing the sequencing service in the Division of Neuroscience.
 There has been a long-standing interest in the Division to develop a technique to sequence a hexanucleotide repeat expansion found in the human C9ORF72 gene.
 This is the most common genetic mutation associated with Motor Neurone Disease (MND) and researchers needed a method to determine the mutation’s length and true sequence.
 The ability to do this in patient samples would unlock several lines of research both inside and outside of the department.